 This is a beautiful canyon to explore for those that are a little adventurous and not afraid to get more than a little wet.
-I've wanted to try some canyoneering, but wasn't totally committed to something needing ropes or swim fins.
-This hike exactly fit the bill.
-You can decide how far up the canyon you want to go and can do this as an out-and-back, or even a one-way if you drop a car at the Maxwell or Tramway trailheads to the north-east.
-We hiked from Point trailhead to the petro glyph wall local right between the Maxwell and Tramway trails.
+I've wanted to try some canyoneering but wasn't committed to something needing ropes or swim fins.
+This hike exactly fits the bill.
+You can decide how far up the canyon you want to go and can do this as an out-and-back, or even a one-way if you drop a car at the Maxwell or Tramway trailheads to the northeast.
+We hiked from Point trailhead to the petroglyph wall local, right between Maxwell Trail #37 and Tramway Trail #32.
 We dawdled a lot and explored a lot.
 It took us exactly 6 hours start-to-finish.

 The trails on this hike are not always obvious.
-You will sometimes need to do some bolder-hopping, bushwhacking, and often have to cross the creek; sometimes in waist deep water.
+You will sometimes need to do some boulder-hopping, bushwhacking, and often have to cross the creek, sometimes in waist-deep water.
 As the water flow varies, you may have slightly different experiences.
 But in any case, plan to get wet.
 Pack your bag with the intention that you will probably slip and fall in.
 Two of the four in our party did just that.
-Make sure all your stuff is water tight.
+Make sure all your stuff is water-tight.
 The rocks in the creek are very slimy.
 Trek poles were a great help in providing additional stability while crossing the creek.

-Starting at the trailhead at N34 32.747 W111 26.018 you immediately drop down into the canyon on a rather steep trail.
-There is no real climbing involved, but you will need your hands in many places.
+Hike: Starting at the trailhead at N34 32.747 W111 26.018, you immediately drop down into the canyon on a rather steep trail.
+There is no actual climbing involved, but you will need your hands in many places.
 The trail down enters the canyon bottom at N34 32.873 W111 26.201.
-We went entirely up canyon, but just a little ways down canyon from where the trail enters the canyon is a really cool weeping wall that is worth checking out if you have time.
+We went entirely up the canyon, but just a little way down canyon from where the trail enters the canyon is a cool weeping wall worth checking out if you have time.

-From the trail's entry point proceed up the canyon to the east.
+From the trail's entry point, proceed up the canyon to the east.
 You will almost immediately need to get wet.
-In some places there may be ways to scamper up a canyon wall and avoid getting wet, but in several places it is impossible to avoid.
+There may be ways to scamper up a canyon wall in some places and avoid getting wet, but it is impossible to avoid in several areas.
 You might as well embrace it.
-Additionally, it many places it is probably safer to wade through the water than climb around on cliffs.
+Additionally, it is probably safer to wade through the water in many places than climb around on cliffs.

-As you proceed up the canyon you will find a cool side canyon to your left about .3 miles from the start at the bottom of the canyon.
+As you proceed up the canyon, you will find a cool side canyon to your left about 0.3 miles from the start at the bottom of the canyon.
 It's worth exploring and doesn't go back too far.
-Another .5 miles or so you will pass a spring flowing into the canyon from the south wall.
-It has good flow and appears to be coming straight out of the ground.
+Another 0.5 miles or so, you will pass a spring flowing into the canyon from the south wall.
+It has a good flow and appears to be coming straight out of the ground.

-The Maxwell trail meets the canyon bottom about another .5 miles up from the glyphs.
+The Maxwell trail meets the canyon bottom about another 0.5 miles up from the glyphs.
 I understand that you can continue up this canyon for several more miles.
-We ended our hike at this point and turned around and went back the way we came.
+We ended our hike at this point and turned around, and went back the way we came.

 The ascent back up the canyon again was steep and challenging.
-Again you will want your hands free to hang on and assist in climbing over large rocks, trees, and ledges.
+You will want your hands free to hang on and assist in climbing over large rocks, trees, and ledges.